Student-Management-System/Sparkyservice-Project/README.md

 It will listen on `*:8080`.

-Currently we aren't provide any other method.
-Planned things:

-- Provide an executable jar with all dependencies in it to run it on any system with java installed
-- (Maybe we stop using the embedded Tomcat and switch to war-packaging)
+### Standalone
+We provide a jar with on our [Jenkins](https://jenkins-2.sse.uni-hildesheim.de/view/Teaching/job/Teaching_Sparkyservice-Project) which holds an embedded
+Tomcat8 Server and all other dependencies.

+1. Create custom `application-release.properties` (you can find an example in our wiki)
+2. Run the application:

+	java -cp sparkyservice-api-0.1.0-spring-boot.jar:application-release.properties org.springframework.boot.loader.JarLauncher

+Planned deployments:

+- Provide an additional war in order to deploy the project to an existing Tomcat server

 # Testing
 Our integration tests are running with docker.
 Through this `docker` is a pre-request for executing them.
 They are